 David demonstrates how he begins sketching design ideas and then makes a prototype to test the success of his design in three-dimensions.

-Karim and a group of kids take on the challenge to design a prototype for a chair of their own.
+Karim and a group of children take on the challenge to design a prototype for a chair of their own.

 We see them enjoying the challenge and get a look at their final prototypes.

-Look at furniture around the classroom and ask the children to think of furniture they use at home, discuss how all items of furniture began as a designer’s idea.
+Look at furniture around the classroom and ask your pupils to think of furniture they use at home, discuss how all items of furniture began as a designer’s idea.

 Ask the children what sort of things designers might consider when designing and making a chair.

-Ask the children to reflect on how they think ideas are best recorded i.e. with 2D sketches and encourage the children to reflect upon the limitations of a 2D sketch.
+Ask pupils to reflect on how they think ideas are best recorded (i.e. with 2D sketches), and encourage the children to reflect upon the limitations of a 2D sketch.

 You could spend some time practicing sketching items of furniture from around the classroom or from images.

-Timed sketches work well as an exercise; you could begin with 5 min sketches and work down to 30 second sketches.
+Timed sketches work well as an exercise; you could begin with five minute sketches and work down to 30 second sketches.

-Ask the children to have a think about the purpose and setting for their chair and how these points will impact their design.
+Ask pupils to have a think about the purpose and setting for their chair and how these points will impact their design.

 Let the children sketch a few possible designs, they can then use peer discussions to establish which design will work best as an actual chair.

-Ensure that the children know which materials are available to them and encourage the children to think practically about how they will use the materials provided to construct their prototype of the chair.
+Ensure that the children know which materials are available to them and encourage them to think practically about how they will use the materials provided to construct their prototype of the chair.